nathanieljblack/W251_Project/README.md

 After the process runs, an output file will be in the `/home/hadoop/` directory.
 This file is in the needed format for a Kaggle submission.

-Some diagnotics regarding the prediction:
+Some diagnostics regarding the prediction:

 ```
 Precision = 0.7372774428711623